bluesky/tiled/docs/source/explanations/structures.md

 classifies as `application/octet-stream` (`.bin`, `.so`, `.a`, `.o`, `.dump`, `.pkg`, …) are registered as `bytes` nodes.

-Files with extensions the server doesn't recognise are skipped.
+Files with extensions that the server doesn't recognise are skipped.
 To opt into a true catch-all, supply a `mimetype_detection_hook` that falls back to `application/octet-stream`:

 ```python